-Olive stayed back with J., who is a retired nurse who cares for her when I go to work.
-J. is so skilled, so loving and so present with E. that I have actually had moments of reverse guilt about working, like I should maybe work more so that they can have a little extra time together.
+E. stayed back with Julie, a retired nurse who cares for her when I go to work.
+Julie is so skilled, so loving and so present with E. that I have actually had moments of reverse guilt about working, like I should maybe work more so that they can have a little extra time together.
 She is that good.

 The three of us stayed at a new hotel there, which was mid-century modern meets the Midwest in all the best ways.
 The music was enthralling and went on and on, although I missed a lot of it.
 Much of the night I was upstairs trying to get A. to bed, and then once he finally relented, of course, I had to stay in there with him because I didn’t have a sitter.
 Looking back on it, we both should have just gone back to the party.
 That’s probably something I should do more often.